zarpli/PS-WTX500/README.md

 Disassembly and with a little reverse engineering, you find that the signals that arrive from the receiver are analog, each of them reaches an operational amplifier [S4560](datasheet/S4560.pdf), for later be sampled by [AK5384](datasheet/AK5384.pdf) (4 ch) and [AK5381](datasheet/AK5381.pdf) (2 ch).

-The CADs deliver their work to the Pulsus PS9829B audio processor through the following connections:
+The ADCs deliver their work to the Pulsus PS9829B audio processor through the following connections:

 |PS9229B | DAC        |
 |--------|------------|